 Termination Refund of contributions Age/Service requirement Termination of service as a judge.
 Amount Member contributions with 6.00% annual interest compounded daily until June 30, 2011, 4.00% thereafter.
 If a member is vested, a deferred annuity may be elected in lieu of a refund.
 Deferred benefit Age/service requirement Five years of Allowable Service.
 Amount Benefit computed under law in effect at termination.
 Amount is payable at normal or early retirement.
 If a member terminated employment prior to July 1, 1997 but was not eligible to commence their pension before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.
 Form of payment Same as for retirement.
 Optional form conversion factors Actuarially equivalent factors based on RP-2000 for healthy annuitants, white collar adjustment, projected to 2022 using scale AA, set back one year for males and set back two years for females, blended 80% males, and 6.5% interest.
-Combined service annuity Members are eligible for combined service benefits if they: (a.)
+Combined service Members are eligible for combined service benefits if they: annuity (a.)
 Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; (b.)
 Have at least six months of allowable service credit in each plan worked under; and (c.)
 Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
 Members who meet the above requirements must have their benefit based on the following: (a.)
 Allowable service in all covered plans are combined in order to determine eligibility for early retirement; and (b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.
-Changes in plan provisions The funding ratio threshold that must be attained to pay a 2.0% post-retirement benefit increase to benefit recipients was changed from 70% for one year to 70% for two consecutive years.
-The funding ratio threshold that must be attained to pay a 2.5% post-retirement benefit increase to benefit recipients was changed from 90% for one year to 90% for two consecutive years.
-The 10-year certain and life thereafter optional form of payment is no longer available.
+Changes in plan provisions None.